Alaska47/crime-fight/README.md

 ----------------------------
 CrimeFighter uses MongoDB to efficiently manage its user and item databases.
-We are revolutionizing small crime reporting in the 21st century, using crowdsourcing and Big Data to create a complete, accurate picture when you need it most.
+We are revolutionizing small crime reporting in the 21st century, using crowdsourcing and big data to create a complete, accurate picture when you need it most.